RakshithV09/SmartInternz-Qlik/README.md

 # SmartInternz-Qlik
-This Repository is a Project based on the Business Analytics.
+<br> This Repository is a Project based on the Business Analytics. </br>
+<br> Project Name : Exploring Insights From Synthetic Airline Data Analysis With Qlik. </br>
+Author : Vadrevu Rakshith